Protect Your Rights: Eminent Domain Attorneys – Minnesota

 Frequently Asked Questions

 It is difficult to predict the timeline for eminent domain cases in Minnesota since they can vary depending on the type of land being taken and the reason for the condemnation.
-Some cases could be resolved in a matter of months, while others may take up to a year or more.
+Some cases could be resolved in a matter of months, while others may take a year or longer.

 Learn More